bukiro/PECS/README.md

 - [ ] Stretch Goal: Icon-Driven UI with dynamic tooltips (e.g. with bootstrap or material)

 Active to-do:
+- Implement Icons for Character building, Inventory and Spells
 - For icons representing certain items or spells, use the same icon next to the relevant checkbox to make it recognizable

 Implement: